ARM-software/arm-trusted-firmware/docs/user-guide.md

     for implementing the platform GIC API.
 This API is used by the interrupt management framework.
 Default is 2 i.e. version 2.0

+*   `IMF_READ_INTERRUPT_ID`: Boolean flag used by the interrupt management framework to enable passing of the interrupt id to its handler.
+The id is read using a platform GIC API. `INTR_ID_UNAVAILABLE` is passed instead if this option set to 0.
+Default is 0.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in